Listen to this article:

 Allow for 2 to 3 days of giving your baby one food before introducing a new food into their diet to make sure they are not allergic to that food.
 Foods most often associated with allergies are eggs, soy, peanuts, tree nuts and seeds, wheat, fish, shellfish, and cow’s milk.

 If your child is using a pincer grasp, cut foods into pea-sized pieces to allow your baby to work on this fine motor skill.
 Their food should be soft enough that it can easily squish between the fingers.
+Foods like carrots, grapes, whole nuts and hotdogs are considered a potential hazard for choking, make sure to avoid these.

 As your child explores new foods, let them determine what and how much they want to eat.
 Create a low-stress environment by avoiding high-pressure language like “take one more bite”, and “you need to finish this”.
 This will help set the stage for healthy eating habits as your baby continues to develop and grow.